Fluid Volume Deficit Nursing Care Plan

 After conducting a comprehensive nursing assessment by performing a head-to-toe test and evaluating the patient's fluid intake and output, one may expect the following results and corresponding interpretations if the patient has fluid volume imbalance or deficit:

-• Rrine color and concentration: Dark, concentrated urine might indicate dehydration, with a suggested hourly urine output of at least 30mL.
+- Urine color and concentration: Dark, concentrated urine might indicate dehydration.
+The suggested hourly urine output must be at least 30 mL.

 Next steps